 It is the intention of ITEGA that 100% of its time will be devoted to these activities or closely related activities.

 HOW ARE THE ACTIVITIES FUNDED?

-The activities are funded through member dues and transaction or licensing fees, and charitable grants and gifts from the public, all of which support ongoing research, governance, certification, compliance and rulemaking.
+The activities are funded through member dues and fees, transaction fees, royalties, exchange fees, charitable grants and gifts, and unsolicited gifts from the public.

 LIST ANY ALTERNATIVE NAMES